 What You Need to Know About Physician Assistant

-Physician Assistant (PA) Definition Provide healthcare services typically performed by a physician, under the supervision of a physician.
+Career Description Provide healthcare services typically performed by a physician, under the supervision of a physician.
 Conduct complete physicals, provide treatment, and counsel patients.
 May, in some cases, prescribe medication.
 Must graduate from an accredited educational program for physician assistants.

-Physician Assistant (PA) Responsibilities
+Daily Life Of a Physician Assistant (PA)

 - Supervise and coordinate activities of technicians and technical assistants.

-What a Physician Assistant (PA) Should Know
+Things a Physician Assistant (PA) Should Know How to Do

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.